Camille Abily: Club career

-Abily has won the league with her respective club on four occasions.
-She won two titles with Montpellier and back-to-back titles with Lyon.
+Abily has won the league championship with her respective club on four occasions.
+At Montpellier, Abily won two league titles while at the club, as well as the Challenge de France, the women's domestic cup.

+After three seasons with Montpellier, Abily joined Lyon.
+Similar to her stint at Montpellier, she won several titles, which included three straight league titles from 2006 to 2009.
 During two of those title runs, she was selected as the Female Player of the Year in 2006 and 2007.

-In 2010, she won the WPS Championship with the FC Gold Pride.
+In 2008, Abily joined the new United States–based women's soccer league, Women's Professional Soccer, after being selected by the Los Angeles Sol in the 2008 WPS International Draft.

+After helping the Sol win the league, Abily returned to France where she played for Paris Saint-Germain on loan.

-In March 2009, she joined the new United States-based women's soccer league, Women's Professional Soccer, after her American playing rights were assigned to the Los Angeles Sol.
+n March 2009, she joined the new United States–based women's soccer league, Women's Professional Soccer, after her American playing rights were assigned to the Los Angeles Sol.
 She made her debut in the league's inaugural match against the Washington Freedom, which included her French compatriot Sonia Bompastor, and scored the second goal in the Sol's 2–0 victory.
 On 7 January 2010 Abily was traded to FC Gold Pride.
 She played in 17 games, scoring one goal and having six assists.
-On 27 September, Abily's contract with the Gold Pride was mutually terminated as she decided to return to Olympique Lyon and focus on the upcoming 2011 FIFA Women's World Cup.
+She also won her second consecutive title with FC Gold Pride in the WPS Championship.
+On 27 September, Abily's contract with the Gold Pride was mutually terminated as she decided to return to Lyon and focus on the upcoming 2011 FIFA Women's World Cup.

-After spending 8 seasons at Lyon during her second stint as a player there, Abily ended her playing career in 2018.
+In 2010, Abily announced that she would be returning to Lyon for the 2010–11 season and, subsequently, became a part of the Olympique Lyon team that won their first UEFA Women's Champions League title.
+After spending eight seasons at Lyon during her second stint there, Abily retired in 2018.